 Here are the items I included in the kit:

 - A highlighter

 - A mechanical pencil with break-resistant lead

 I put everything in a quart-sized plastic bag and made up labels to staple over the top.
-Click the image below to download the labels for your own use.
+Fill in the form below the image to download the labels for your own use.

 This is what the front and back look like when the label is attached to the bag.

 Almost everything I bought came in a pack of 6 or more, so I decided to make extras for his roommates and study partners.
 At just $3 per kit, this was a really inexpensive way to send a little stress relief to my son and his friends.

 I mentioned that the kits only cost $3 each.
 Depending on your budget, you can easily make changes to cut the cost even more.
 For example, the gum was $1 per pack for my son’s favorite brand (Wrigley’s 5), but both Orbit and Extra are less expensive.
 Also, I opted for the Maxwell House Iced French Vanilla instant coffee (about 30 cents each) because my son is a new coffee drinker and still likes his sugary and light, but you can buy a 20 pack of Taster’s Choice instant coffee packets for $3.18 which is almost half the price per packet.